samalba/image-spider/README.md

   URLs, not job ids.
 They should be associated with both, in order to reteive all of them, although in this case pagination may still be desirable.
 Another, more appropriate, solution for eliminating the need for pagination would be to use neo4j instead of postgres to store the tree.
-This is what I wanted to do at first, but dotCloud only offers alpha support for it, and getting it up and running seemed like it might take too much time.
 * /result DELETE is unimplemented.
 It should require HTTP auth.
 * /status GET should support url parameter.
 * /stop POST is unimplemented.